ravenappdev/inapp-angular-sdk/README.md

 ### Step 2

-Run the following commands your project root directory :
+Run the following commands in your project root directory :

 ```
 npm i @ravenapp/raven-inapp-angular